triSYCL/sycl/sycl/doc/extensions/Reduction/Reduction.md

 ## Hierarchical Reduction

-The simplest way to implement this proposal is to use built-in work-group reductions, followed by an atomic update to global memory.
+A simple way to implement this proposal is as a hierarchical reduction, combining results from work-items in the same work-group before combining results from different work-groups.
+For example, on devices with OpenCL 2.0 support this could be achieved using built-in work-group reductions, followed by an atomic update to global memory.

 ```c++
 __kernel void dot_product(__global float* a, __global float* b, __global float* sum)